 - Sterilized jars: when storing jam after cooking, use sterilized and heatproof glass jars.
 Jam needs to be sealed while still hot from cooking to prevent molding.
 You can also reuse cleaned jars that previously held store-bought jam to reduce waste!

 Commercially made jams are known to include large amounts of sugar and far less fruit than you’d expect.
-While there are some healthier options available, making your own jam enables you to choose exactly how much sugar is used.
+While there are some healthier options available, making your own enables you to choose exactly how much sugar is used.
 Choose from our large selection of locally grown produce, and you can support local farmers in our community.
 Picking in-season fruits may end up helping you save money, too!

-- Fruit: While nearly all fruits are jam-making options, we suggest picking a fruit that is ripe, in season, and sounds tasty to you.
+- Fruit: While nearly all fruits are viable options, we suggest picking a fruit that is ripe, in season, and sounds tasty to you.
 If you’re a beginner, start with fruits high in pectin like apples, citrus, or berries.
 Pectin is a naturally occurring soluble fiber in ripe fruits and acts as a setting agent in jams.
 Fruits with high pectin will thicken easily when cooked with sugar, which makes for great results.

-- Acid: Acids are important in helping jam to set more quickly.
+- Acid: Acids are important in helping it set more quickly.
 A readily available acid like lemon juice helps to firm things up without too much trouble.
 Pectin can also play double duty here, as it’s a widely-used acid.
 Add a tablespoon of powdered pectin into your pot, and all your runny jam problems are solved!

-Making Your Jam
+Making Your First Batch

 Cooking up a batch of jam is a breeze!
 This strawberry jam recipe is a simple recipe that is great for beginners and only takes about 40 minutes.
 If you’re feeling creative, feel free to play with some add-ins.
 Jam doesn’t have to be made using only one fruit.
 Add a bit of apple, orange, cherries, or blueberries for an unexpected twist.

 Jam can last up to a month in the refrigerator or up to a year in the freezer.
-Always remember to store your jam in sealed and sterilized jars, and label the date to make sure they aren’t consumed past their prime.
+Always remember to store it in sealed and sterilized jars, and label the date to make sure they aren’t consumed past their prime.
 Save money and reduce your waste by investing in some reusable jars available at Ward’s.

 10 Ways to Use Your Jam

-Now that you’re a jam-making pro, it’s time to find ways to enjoy your creation!
+Now that you’re a pro, it’s time to find ways to enjoy your creation!
 While simple toast and jam is delicious enough, here are 10 unique ways to enjoy your jam:

 - Serve ice cream with warm jam on top.
 We recommend apple or peach!